como-programar-esp32-con-el-ide-de-arduino

 }

-Press Verify to ensure there are no syntax errors.
-If everything is fine, press the Upload button to upload the program to the ESP32.
+Press Verify to make sure there are no syntax errors.
+If everything is fine, press the Upload button to load the program onto the ESP32.

 After a few seconds, you should see the built-in LED blinking at one-second intervals.

-As we can see, programming an ESP32 with the Arduino environment is very straightforward, thanks to the work done by Espressif to create a compatible Core.
+As we can see, it is very easy to program an ESP32 with the Arduino environment, thanks to the work Espressif has done to create a compatible Core.